 “The U.S. military chain of command was bypassed by group chat etiquette confusion.
 This should terrify literally everybody.” — remarked the specialist in our network

 Within hours, cybersecurity firms were flooded with contract proposals for AI-powered typo prevention tools.
 Military procurement officers began quietly testing platforms that lock out grammatical errors before escalation occurs.
 Satirical?
 Barely.
-It’s a where predictive typing may carry nuclear ramifications—and spellcheck is as masterful as missile defense.
+It’s a where predictive typing may carry nuclear ramifications—and spellcheck is as strategic as missile defense.

 What Happens When Calligraphy Calls the Shots?